Aden unrest (2015–2019): Battle of Al-Mansoura (2015–2016)

-The major battle stage in Mansoura began on December 31, when gunmen attacked a commander of popular resistance in Aden, the Ahmed al-Idrisi, killing him, and four of his aids.
+The major battle stage in Al-Mansoura began on December 31, when gunmen attacked a commander of popular resistance in Aden, the Ahmed al-Idrisi, killing him, and four of his aids.
 No group claimed responsibility.

-On 11 January 2016, ISIL claimed that have assassinated a colonel in Masoura, showing the assassination in a video.
+On 11 January 2016, IS claimed that have assassinated a colonel in Al-Mansoura, showing the assassination in a video.
 The organization don't tells when the killing is taken place.

-On January 11, unidentified gunmen attacked and killed a police security officer in his way to his home in Mansoura.
+On January 11, unidentified gunmen attacked and killed a police security officer in his way to his home in Al-Mansoura.
 No group claimed responsibility for the attack.

-On 23 January, unidentified gunmen killed a Hadi loyalist in Mansoura and fled out with motorbikes.
+On 23 January, unidentified gunmen killed a Hadi loyalist in Al-Mansoura and fled out with motorbikes.
 The day after, gunmen killed Colonel Taha al-Sobeihi inside his police vehicle, along with a bodyguard and a female civilian.

-On 9 February, fighting taken place in the city and shopping centers of Mansoura, killing two AQAP fighters and a civilian family of four.
-The fighting began when Hadi loyalists backed by Saudi Apache stormed AQAP positions in the city central and the shopping center, in an attempt to drive out Al-Qaeda militants for the parts of the city, which they have been in control in the city from the early of October.
+On 9 February, fighting taken place in the city and shopping centers of Al-Mansoura, killing two AQAP fighters and a civilian family of four.
+The fighting began when Hadi loyalists backed by Saudi Apache stormed AQAP positions in the city central and the shopping center, in an attempt to drive out al-Qaeda militants for the parts of the city, which they have been in control in the city from the early of October.
 During the fight, a rocked from unknown origin, hit a home and killed a family of four, two kids and the two parents.
 Also a 5-year-old daughter of the family wounded in the strike.

-Two days later, on 11 February, AQAP soldiers attacked and killed three Hadi loyalists as they walked into the central road of mansoura.
+Two days later, on 11 February, AQAP soldiers attacked and killed three Hadi loyalists as they walked into the central road of Al-Mansoura.
 On 20 February, AQAP fighters assassinated a senior Hadi loyalists commander, named Sheikh Mazen al-Aqrabi.

 On 23 February, suspected AQAP fighters attacked and killed two high level security officials as they driving into their homes inside a car.
 The two officials identified as General Abdrabu Hussein Al Israeli, the commander of military forces in Abyan province, and Ga’abal Alawi Amras, the deputy of Aden's political security who was driving the car.